Rosenthal Kalabus & Therrian

 There are two primary types of probation in Texas:

 • Deferred adjudication: If you get deferred adjudication, the court delays entering a guilty verdict while you complete probation.
+The probation period for deferred adjudication is set by the court and can vary based on the offense.
 If successful, your case may be dismissed, and you may avoid a final conviction on your criminal record.
 However, if the terms are violated, the court can adjudicate guilt and impose the full range of penalties.

 • Straight probation: Straight probation happens after a conviction and sentencing.
+The probation period is determined by the court and depends on the nature of the crime.
 You’ll avoid serving jail or prison time, but you’ll still be under supervision.
 Violating straight probation can result in revocation—and the same penalties you would have gotten if you weren’t allowed probation.

 It’s also important to distinguish probation from parole.
 While probation is an alternative to incarceration, parole occurs after a person has served part of a prison sentence.
 Parole is supervised by the Texas Board of Pardons and Paroles.
 Violations are governed under a separate system.